stackct/toxic/docs/user-guide.md

 #### Assignment (%=...%)

-Likewise, the XML response can include these same embedded variables and script but also can include content manipulation and variable assignment.
+Likewise, the HTTP response can include these same embedded variables and script but also can include content manipulation and variable assignment.
 For example, if you know the server will respond with an ID that you want to re-use later, you can include this syntax in the response XML:

 ```
 <foo bar="%=myVariableID%"/>